-Highlights from the Art Shows 2020with Editor Janice Bremec Blum & Carmen Bordas
+Highlights from the Art Shows 2020with Editors Janice Bremec Blum & Carmen Bordas

 INSTALLATION BIRTH OF THE NIEMAND.